 “This technology represents a critical milestone in positioning Redfield for long-term success and advancing our commitment to reducing our energy consumption.”

-The Whitefox ICE Plus system works alongside Redfield’s existing dehydration technology, delivering significant performance benefits including a 7.5 million gallon per year capacity increase, steam and cooling water consumption reduction and deloading of their molecular sieve infrastructure by 60%.
+The Whitefox ICE Plus system works alongside Redfield’s existing dehydration technology, delivering significant performance benefits, including a 7.5 million gallon-per-year capacity increase, reduced steam and cooling water consumption, and a 60 per cent deloading of its molecular sieve infrastructure.

-By debottlenecking the plant’s dehydration, distillation, and evaporation (DD&E) unit operations, the solution drives major operational benefits, enhancing efficiency and boosting profitability.
+By debottlenecking the plant’s dehydration, distillation, and evaporation (DD&E) unit operations, the solution delivers major operational benefits, enhancing efficiency and boosting profitability.

 As ethanol producers look to future-ready solutions, this project represents an important step in Redfield’s strategy to unlock greater efficiencies.

-“Whitefox ICE Plus was developed to meet ethanol producers’ need for greater energy savings on the journey to net-zero.
-By working alongside existing molecular sieves, it extends their life while driving significant efficiency and emissions improvements,” said Dr Stephan Blum, chief technology officer of Whitefox Technologies.
+“Whitefox ICE Plus was developed to meet ethanol producers’ need for greater energy savings on the journey to net zero.
+By working alongside existing molecular sieves, it extends their life while delivering significant efficiency and emissions improvements,” said Dr Stephan Blum, chief technology officer of Whitefox Technologies.

 “This collaboration with Redfield showcases how advanced membrane technology can optimise plant performance and support sustainable growth.”